-- Waiting lists for most public housing and for Section 8 vouchers are years long and are opened infrequently. - Twenty-one percent (21%) of the 30,000 Section 8 project-based assistance units in Minnesota are occupied by households with a member who is non-elderly and has a disability; persons with disabilities are served in the Section 8 program at twice the rate as they appear in the general population overall (10.1%).
-In addition, 8% of the 21,000 housing tax credit units are occupied by persons with a mobility impairment. - Minnesota Housing Finance Agency (Minnesota Housing) assists between 70,000 and 73,000 low and moderate income households each year. - Minnesota Housing utilizes all available resources each year to provide affordable housing for low-and moderate-income Minnesotans and employs numerous strategies to make affordable housing available throughout the state including financing of permanent supportive housing (capital and operating subsidies), state funded rental assistance, participation in partnership with DHS in the HUD Section 811 program and giving funding priority to housing that serves the lowest income households.
+- Twenty-one percent (21%) of the 30,000 Section 8 project-based assistance units in Minnesota are occupied by households with a member who is non-elderly and has a disability; persons with disabilities are served in the Section 8 program at twice the rate as they appear in the general population overall (10.1%).
+In addition, 8% of the 21,000 housing tax credit units are occupied by persons with a mobility impairment.37 - Minnesota Housing Finance Agency (Minnesota Housing) assists between 70,000 and 73,000 low and moderate income households each year.38 - Minnesota Housing utilizes all available resources each year to provide affordable housing for low-and moderate-income Minnesotans and employs numerous strategies to make affordable housing available throughout the state including financing of permanent supportive housing (capital and operating subsidies), state funded rental assistance, participation in partnership with the Department of Human Services (DHS) in the Section 811 program and giving funding priority to housing that serves the lowest income households.

-Income supplements
+Income supplements39

-- The primary ways that DHS funds housing for persons with disabilities are through two income supplement programs: Group Residential Housing, which pays for room and board in licensed and registered settings, and Minnesota Supplemental Aid (MSA) Housing Assistance, which provides an enhanced income supplement (\$200 per month) for SSI recipients living in the community and paying 40% or more of income towards housing. - GRH is a 100% state-funded income supplement that pays for room and board for around 20,700 low-income elderly and adults with disabilities living in more than 5,700

-- licensed or registered settings.
-Nearly 70 percent of participants had been diagnosed with a serious mental health condition in the last three years. - About half of all GRH participants reside in Adult Foster Care, 17 percent of the participants reside in a Board and Lodge with Special Services, and 12 percent live in Housing With Services establishments. - o In December 2012, 527 adults were receiving MSA Housing Assistance.
+- The primary ways that DHS funds housing for persons with disabilities are through two income supplement programs: Group Residential Housing (GRH), which pays for room and board in licensed and registered settings, and Minnesota Supplemental Aid (MSA) Housing Assistance, which provides an enhanced income supplement (\$200 per month) for SSI recipients living in the community and paying 40% or more of income towards housing. - GRH is a 100% state-funded income supplement that pays for room and board for around 20,700 low-income elderly and adults with disabilities living in more than 5,700 licensed or registered settings.
+Nearly 70% of participants had been diagnosed with a serious mental health condition in the last three years. - About half of all GRH participants reside in Adult Corporate Foster Care, 17% of the participants reside in a Board and Lodge with Special Services, and 12% live in Housing With Services establishments. - o In December 2012, 527 adults were receiving MSA Housing Assistance.